gavdraper/gavdraper.github.io/_drafts/2018-05-11-SQL-Server-Partition-Swapping.md

 ---
 layout: post
 title: SQL Server Partition Swapping
-date: '2018-05-08 07:56:51'
+date: '2018-05-11 07:56:51'
 ---
-When working with large amounts of data in ETL jobs it can often take a long time and become unmanageable to remove old data and add new data.
+When working with large amounts of data in ETL jobs it can often can sink a lot of time inserting new data into a table and archiving old data out.

-For example imagine we have a reporting table in our data warehouse that stores the last 12 completed months of sales and each month we remove the oldest month from the table and add the latest complete month to it. the delete operation alone can take hours to run when data gets too large for the engine to handle it also causes a lot of blocking during this process.
-If we were to partition the data on Month SQL Server will let us remove a whole partition from the table pretty much instantly and swap a new one in again pretty much instantly.
-Now this does have it's drawbacks and is not appropriate if you're querying across partitions and needing indexes that span partitions but for our example let's pretend we only report on a chosen month and don't need any indexing to cross partition boundaries.
+For example imagine we have a reporting table in our data warehouse that stores the last 12 completed months of sales, each month we remove or archive the oldest month from the table and add the latest complete month to it.
+The delete operation alone can take hours to run when data gets to a large enough size, it often also causes a large level of locks/blocking potentially making the whole table inaccessible to other queries.
+If we were to partition the data on month SQL Server will let us remove a whole partition from the table pretty much instantly and swap a new one in again pretty much instantly from a source table where we've pre-loaded the table, all this and no blocking!

+Now Partitioning does have it's drawbacks and it needs to be a good fit for your scenario before you think about using it.
+Some potentially blockers are it's Enterprise only until SQL Server 2016 and if you're querying across partitions where SQL Server can't use partition elimination to limit the partitions it reads things can get a lot slower.

+Let's take a look at getting a working example that uses partitioning to swap in and out data from our partitioned table.
 To hook this up we first need a new database that has 12 partitions one for each month...

 {% highlight sql %}
 CREATE DATABASE PartitionSwapTest